ispc/ispc/docs/ispc.rst

 -----------

-In general, ``ispc`` tries to ensure that ``struct`` types and other complex datatypes are laid out in the same way in memory as they are in C/C++.
+In general, ``ispc`` tries to ensure that ``struct`` types and other complex data types are laid out in the same way in memory as they are in C/C++.
 Matching structure layout is important for easy interoperability between C/C++ code and ``ispc`` code.